Tiger-00700/2025-10M-Testing/README.md

 The script pulls from `book/1022.2025.newbook.augmented.frozen.md` and creates a timestamped release under `tools/releases/` with both a folder and a ZIP, for example:

-- Folder: `tools/releases/book-YYYYMMDD-HHMMSS/`
-- ZIP: `tools/releases/book-YYYYMMDD-HHMMSS.zip`

 Contents include:

-- `book.md` (copied frozen manuscript)
-- `book.html` (always if pandoc or Python fallback is present)
-- `book.docx`, `book.pdf` (when pandoc + PDF engine available)
-- `appendices/` (all `book/附录-*.md`)
-- `examples/99_book_exports/` (exported code blocks)
-- `reports/organized-latest.md`, `reports/toc-latest.txt`
-- `bundle.json` (manifest summarizing formats generated and any failures)

 ### Publisher templates integration

 Drop your publisher assets under `tools/templates/` and they will be picked up automatically by the one-click script:

-- `tools/templates/reference.docx` — DOCX reference template (Pandoc `--reference-doc`), used when generating `.docx`.
-- `tools/templates/metadata.yaml` — Pandoc metadata/variables (via `--metadata-file`) applied to all formats (HTML/DOCX/PDF) when Pandoc is available.
-You can set title, authors, TOC depth, page geometry, fonts, colorlinks, etc.
-- `tools/templates/book.css` — HTML/CSS stylesheet.
-If Pandoc is present, it is passed with `--css` for HTML.
-If Pandoc is missing, the Python HTML fallback will inline this CSS automatically for visual consistency.

 Notes:

-- Fonts named in `metadata.yaml` (e.g., Noto Serif CJK SC) must be installed on the machine to take effect in PDF (XeLaTeX) and may affect HTML rendering.
-- If you don’t provide a `reference.docx`, Pandoc’s default DOCX theme is used.
-- All templates present under `tools/templates/` are copied into each release folder under `templates/` for traceability.

 ### Customization

-- The script already auto-detects `tools/templates/reference.docx`, `tools/templates/metadata.yaml`, and `tools/templates/book.css` and wires them to Pandoc when available (and CSS is also used by the Python fallback).
-If you need additional flags, edit `tools/pipeline/make_typeset_bundle.ps1`.

 ### Troubleshooting

-- Execution policy: if PowerShell blocks the script, run from a terminal launched as Administrator or use `-ExecutionPolicy Bypass -File`.
-- Paths with spaces: always wrap paths in quotes and use the call operator `&`.
-- Pandoc not found: install pandoc and ensure it is in PATH, then re-run the command to enable DOCX/PDF.
-- PDF engine missing: install XeLaTeX (TeX Live/MiKTeX) or wkhtmltopdf to enable PDF output.